SearleLabData/Leachate/README.md

 TotalSporangia = the number of zoosporangia in the subsample

-For the file “Experiment_2_tadpoles_Martin_etal”
-These data are from experiment 2, which was the first tadpole exposure trial.
-Each row is a single tadpole (replicate).
-TID = tadpole identification number, or replicate number treatment = numerical indicator of the treatment type leachate = an indicator of the plant species used to create the leachate with SB (steeplebush), BH (black huckleberry), CA (cattail), PL (purple loosestrife), AO (autumn olive), and CR (common reed). days_survived = the number of experimental days the tadpole survived censored = an indicator of whether survival was censored with 0 = censored and 1 = not censored infect_status = a numerical indicator of infection status with 0 =  not infected and 1 = infected.
-“NA” values are animals that were not tested for infection.
-Quantmean = the estimated quantity of the pathogen (Batrachochytrium dendrobatidis) estimated from quantitative-PCR log.quant.mean = the log10 of the “Quantmean” value

-For the file “Experiment_3_tadpoles_Martin_etal”
+For the file “Experiment_2_in_vivo_Martin_etal”
-These data are from experiment 2, which was the second tadpole exposure trial.
+These data are from our in vivo tadpole exposure trial.
 Each row is a single tadpole (replicate).
  TID = tadpole identification number, or replicate number treatment = numerical indicator of the treatment type leachate = an indicator of the plant species used to create the leachate with SB (steeplebush), BH (black huckleberry), CA (cattail), PL (purple loosestrife), AO (autumn olive), and CR (common reed).